Treasure of Guarrazar

-Between 1858 and 1861 in an orchard called Guarrazar, in Guadamur, very close to Toledo, Spain a discovery was made of twenty six crowns and numerous gold crosses.
+Between 1858 and 1861 in an orchard called Guarrazar, in Guadamur, very close to Toledo, Spain a discovery was made of twenty-six crowns and numerous gold crosses.
 These finds dating back to 587 and became known as the Treasure of Guarrazar.
 Some of the crowns and crosses from the Treasure of Guarrazar were acquired by France for the Cluny Museum.

 The crowns were “votive crowns”.
 A “votive offering” is when one or more objects are displayed or deposited in a sacred place for religious purposes.
 A “votive crown” is a votive offering in the form of a crown, made of precious metals and adorned with jewels.
-In the Middle Ages they were designed to be suspended by chains at an altar, shrine or religious image.
+In the Middle Ages, they were designed to be suspended by chains at an altar, shrine or religious image.

-The “Treasure of Guarrazar” had originally been offered to the Roman Catholic Church by the Kings of the Visigoths during the 600’s in Hispania (Spain), as a display of their orthodoxy, faith and submission to the Roman Catholic Church.
+The “Treasure of Guarrazar” had initially been offered to the Roman Catholic Church by the Kings of the Visigoths during the 600’s in Hispania (Spain), as a display of their orthodoxy, faith and submission to the Roman Catholic Church.
 It represents the best surviving collection of Early Medieval Christian votive offerings.
 The treasure represents the high point of Visigothic goldsmith’s work.

 The jewellery found at Guarrazar is part of a tradition of Iberian metalworking.
 The Visigothic works were influenced heavily by the Byzantines and German styles.
-The crowns were purely Byzantine in style and were gifts to the church, to be hung above the altar.
+The crowns were purely Byzantine in form and were gifts to the church, to be hung above the altar.

 Orthodox Christians continue the practice of making votive offerings to the present day.
 Often in the form of metal plaques symbolising the subject of their prayers.
 Many will leave something of personal value, such as jewellery or awards as a sign of devotion.